vitoriadeo/viqnunes/README.md

-- 👋 Hi, I’m @viqnunes
+- 👋 Hi, I’m @vitoriadeo
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning C#, JS, GIT, and DB
 - 💞️ I’m looking to collaborate on small projects
-- 📫 How to reach me >> linktr.ee/viqnunes
+- 📫 How to reach me >> linktr.ee/vitoriadeo

 <!---
 viqnunes/viqnunes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.